Approved MARC, RISE, and WSRTP Mentors

 In my Vascular Biomechanics and Biofluids Laboratory (VBBL), we investigate the dynamics of blood flow and its relationship with disease.
 The ability to model biological flow systems experimentally and numerically is now an important component to fundamental research of vascular disease.
 It is of great interest to both clinical researchers and bioengineers to gain a better understanding of the dynamics of flow-induced parameters in arterial geometries under diverse flow conditions.
 Image-based modeling techniques and numerical methods can provide quantification of flow and structural variables for select regions of interest.
 The current research projects at VBBL can be broadly classified in the areas of (1) computational biomechanics, and (2) design and optimization of medical devices.
 The ultimate goal of this research is to optimize the treatment options of vascular diseases and design better medical devices for these options.

-My current interests are focused on developing regenerative strategies for bone and skeletal muscle tissue engineering.
-On-going projects focus on the employment of mechanical stimulation regimes in bioreactors to improve engraftment of bone and muscle substitutes.
+My current interests are focused on developing regenerative strategies for musculo-skeletal tissue engineering.
+On-going projects focus on bio-printing of tissues, drug delivery technology and the development of bioreactors for stimulating tissue regeneration.

 Research goals are to establish a biomechanical model of artery buckling and to determine the role of mechanical factors in artery buckling.
 The research objectives are to establish biomechanical models for three common forms of artery buckling under blood pressure and axial elongation.
 Both theoretical model analysis and experimental measurement approaches will be used to determine the critical loads that lead to arterial buckling including the critical internal blood pressure, axial elongation, and twist angle.
 The effect of arterial diameter, length, wall thickness, material nonlinearity, and initial curvature on artery buckling will be evaluated.
 Model predictions will be compared to experiment results using porcine arteries and veins.